 Skin Cancer Treatments

-Dr Colbrook and Dr Wakefield manage many skin cancers here in the Reydon Street Medical Centre procedure room without the need for referral.
+Dr Colbrook and Dr Wakefield manage many skin cancer treatments here in the Reydon Street Medical Centre procedure room without the need for referral.

 Some skin cancers and pre-cancerous lesions are suitable for treatment by freezing or electro-surgery and curettage (“burn and scrape”), or using of special creams.